Avast VPN Review; Read More

 It is quite often the most ignored feature of a VPN.
-Some even consider it an overkill.
+Some even consider it overkill.
 However, an efficient kill switch can do your online privacy a world of good.
-When I checked for Kill Switch feature in our review of Avast VPN, I found that it does have this feature.
+When I checked for the Kill Switch feature in our review of Avast VPN, I found that it does have this feature.
 It also works quite well too.
 You can easily turn it off or on from the Security settings menu.

 Leaks – Does Avast VPN leak IP, DNS & WebRTC?

 Avast VPN did NOT leak IP and DNS.
 It passed the WebRTC test as well.
 I connected to an Israel server of Avast VPN and visited the IPLeak website to check for any leaks.